King Kaluha: Independent circuit (2006–2009)

 Alegado spent the fall of 2006 traveling the local independent circuit.
 These included stops in National Wrestling Superstars where he faced WWE Hall of Famers such as Brutus "The Barber" Beefcake, King Kong Bundy, and Tito Santana.
 On September 29, Alegado was Salvatore Sincere's cornerman in his NWS bout against Larry Zbyszko.
 On October 14 in Romney, West Virginia, Alegado lost to The Patriot at CPW's "Wrestle War 2006" in a no-disqualification match.
 On December 29, 2006, Alegado was accompanied by Salvatore Sincere in his NWS match against Draven in Long Branch, New Jersey.

 After a brief stay in the Cincinnati-based Northern Wrestling Federation in early 2007, Alegado headed back to the Mid-Atlantic area.
 On March 3, 2007, he took on King Kong Bundy and Salvatore Sincere in a three-way match for NWS in Point Pleasant Beach, New Jersey.
 The following week, Alegado and Corvis Fear lost to Mikey Pacifica and Big Slam Vader in a Kiss-My-Butt (Or Be Fired) match.
 On March 24, Alegado made a one-time return to the International Wrestling Cartel for "Night of Legends III" where he lost to The Patriot.
-Alegado was also in the corner of Salvatore Sincere during his match against Jim "The Anvil" Neidhart and was attacked by the wrestlerr after making Sincere submit to the camel clutch.
+Alegado was also in the corner of Salvatore Sincere during his match against Jim "The Anvil" Neidhart and was attacked by the wrestler after making Sincere submit to the camel clutch.
 Two days later, Alegado wrestled Test at Maryland Championship Wrestling's "March Madness: When Monsters Collide" in Dundalk, Maryland.
 On April 24, Alegado (with Foxxy Foxxy) and Johnny Candido wrestled to a no-contest at an NWS show in Carteret, New Jersey.
 The two wrestlers faced each other in the main event which saw Candido and Monsta Mack defeated Alegado and Greg "The Hammer" Valentine.
 That same year, Alegado became part of Royce Profit's Creative Control stable with Salvatore Sincere, Danny Doring, Nicky Benz, and Sgt.
 Jimmy Storm.
 On May 5, 2007, Creative Control (King Kaluha, Nicky Benz and Sgt.
 Jimmy Storm) wrestled The Patriot, The Rogue and NWS referee Mike "Quick Count" Dillon at The Elks Lodge in Brick, New Jersey.
 Tracy Brooks was the special guest referee.
 On November 3, Kahlua returned to NCW and defeated Adam Flash for the NCW Heavyweight Championship.
 On December 31, 2007, a match between Alegado and "Mr. USA" Tony Atlas ended in a no-contest.
 In the main event, Atlas teamed with Jimmy "Superfly" Snuka defeated Alegado and Salvatore Sincere.